kryptokrona/hugin-api/README.md

 NOTE: For the above to function make sure you HAVE NOT ran the npm run db:migrate commands since this will cause issues!

 # Testing

+## Manual Testing

+We have some options for manual testing of the endpoints which are using .http files.
+Recommended to use WebStorm in order to run these tests, but it should be possible to import these to another HTTP client tool as well.
+If we add more endpoints it should be added to corresponding file or adding a new if we have an entirely new endpoint path.

 ## Unit testing